deFang/MultiSend/README.md

 sendSameValue/sendDifferentValue: Send ERC20 token

 Head to Bscscan, and call these functions on the website.

+Need to approve ERC20 (set spender to this contract) first before using sendSameValue/sendDifferentValue.

 # Deployed address:
 heco multisend address: 0xF104c1F8346F6BfF0565106B15e1bC989d10216d